About Our Chapter

 Members shall reside in or attend school in the Temecula or Murrieta area.
 Like all NCL, Inc. Chapters, Temecula Valley aims to foster the mother-daughter relationship by serving its communities together.

-The Temecula Valley Chapter of National Charity League, Inc. (established in 2013) is part of a national mother-daughter organization dedicated to serving the communities in which the chapters are formed and fostering the mother-daughter relationship.
-Currently, the Temecula Valley Chapter has approximately 185 active members who volunteer at over 17 philanthropic organizations in Southern California.
-Our members contributed hundreds of volunteer hours in our community last year.
+The Temecula Valley Chapter of National Charity League, Inc. (established in 2013) currently has over 250 active members and sustainers who volunteer at over 17 philanthropic organizations in Southern California.
+Our members contributed thousands of volunteer hours in our community last year.

 Our goal is to promote a sense of community responsibility in our daughters and strengthen our bond while growing together, sharing of ourselves, and improving our community.
 The daughters, along with their mothers, participate in a 6-year educational program of philanthropic work, leadership training, educational activities, and cultural events.

 On May 20, 2013, National Charity League, Inc., Temecula Valley Chapter was born!
 Our Founding President, Jacqueline Hunter, was a NCL, Inc. Ticktocker in her hometown of Whittier, California.
 After settling in Temecula, she could not believe that we didn’t have a chapter here.
 With 3 daughters, she wanted to have the same “NCL Inc. Experience” with the girls and give them those lifetime friends that she make with her Ticktocker class.
 Jacqueline reached out to National Charity League Inc. Headquarters, and they also had another lady who was interested in the area, Juliet Grossman.
 The rest is history!
 We began assembling a “dream team” who became our fabulous founding Board of Directors.